Holiday rentals in Machynlleth

 Machynlleth is located in the UNESCO Dyfi Biosphere, a protected area of natural beauty celebrated for its working relationship between humans and the environment.
 This natural approach to living is reflected in the town’s sustainable cafes, whole-food stores, and wellness shops.
 Machynlleth is surrounded by hills and mountains that beckon to be climbed, and Aberdyfi Beach is less than 20 minutes away.
 Back in town, visitors can while away afternoons with walks along the river bank or linger over a local ale in a beer garden.

-Top things to do in Machynlleth
+What are the top things to do in Machynlleth?

 MOMA Machynlleth